Home NAS Setup in India: Complete Storage Guide

 Which to Choose

 My recommendation: TrueNAS Scale if your hardware has 8+ GB RAM.
-OpenMediaVault if you are on a Raspberry Pi or low-spec machine.
+OpenMediaVault if you're on a Raspberry Pi or low-spec machine.
+Don't overthink this decision — both work well, and you can always switch later.

 RAID Explained (Simply)

 RAID combines multiple drives for performance, redundancy, or both.
-Here is what matters for a home NAS:
+Here's what actually matters for a home NAS — I'll skip the textbook definitions and keep it practical.

 RAID 1 (Mirroring)

 Two drives, identical copies.
-If one drive fails, you have a complete backup on the other.
+One drive fails?
+You've got a complete backup on the other.
 You lose 50% of your total storage capacity (two 4 TB drives give you 4 TB usable).
+That hurts a bit, but sleep quality improves dramatically.

 Best for: 2-drive setups.
 Simple and reliable.
-My recommendation for most home users.
+My recommendation for most home users, hands down.

 RAID 5 (Striping with Parity)